95ellismle/Orbital-Visualiser/README.md

 TODO:
 ====

++ Optimise by only drawing half the orbital for the negative and postive wf.
+Currently I am drawing 2 full orbitals for each molecule.
+Should only draw 2 halves.

++ Add option to visualise general orbitals.
+E.g. visualise sulphur with it's s orbital and maybe transition metal with their funky d ones...
+Need to have a general AOM_COEFFICIENT reader.

 + Add feature to use last timestep in calibration

 + Would like to clean up the files, improve code structure.
 Read the docstrings on top of files and carry out what they say.